 |75 to 79, 70 to 74, 65 to 69, 60 to 64, 55 to 59||April 2021|

-If you’re not a permanent resident of Nova Scotia (you don’t have a Nova Scotia Health Card), you can still receive the vaccine while you’re in Nova Scotia if you’re staying in the province for an extended period.
+If you’re not a permanent resident of Nova Scotia (you don’t have a Nova Scotia Health Card), you can still receive the vaccine while you’re in Nova Scotia.
+Learn more: if you don’t have a Nova Scotia Health Card.

 Phase 1: initial doses and planning